 That means it helps to be prepared ahead of time, so you know where to turn when you do need some assistance.
 It doesn't matter if you are looking in advance for an aging relative, for yourself in case of accident, or planning ahead by finding a physician in your new town.
-For example, Milton Ontario dentist clinic, Heritage Dental, say they cater to new residents to the area.
+For example, Garcia Dental Care (more info here), say they cater to new residents to the area.
 Having some direction for when the time comes to have someone help out in your home will mean you can get the help you need as soon as possible.

 But where should you start your search for home health care?
 Saint John, Vancouver, or Nunavut, the first place to start is with your family doctor.
 A general practitioner is the best resource you will have, by far, when looking for help with your long term home care.
 He or she will be familiar with your specific health concerns, family, location, and needs as far as caregivers go.

 Often, a family doctor will make a recommendation of several services or individuals close to your home.
 Travel concerns will be first, simply because the farther someone has to travel to get to your home, the more expensive the service becomes.
 Not only that, but they are farther away should an emergency arise.